Tritype® Archetypes

 Enneagram Type and Tritype® Lexicon

 Once Katherine Fauvre became familiar with each type's communication style and word usage, she noticed another pattern emerging in her research.
-Katherine states that each individual expresses themselves using the distinct language combinations for the three types that come together to form the Tritype®.
+Katherine states that each individual expresses themselves using the distinct language combinations of the three types that come together to form the Tritype®.

 Another pattern she noticed that has proven to be equally significant and perhaps more significant is that each type uses the defense strategy of one type from each triad or center of intelligence.
 Katherine originally called these critical findings one’s 3Types or TriCenter.